emc-openstack/vmax-cinder-driver/README.md

 For the second iteration of over subscription we take into account the EMCMaxSubscriptionPercent property on the pool.
 This value is the highest that a pool can be oversubscribed.

-Scenario 1 .
-EMCMaxSubscriptionPercent is 200 and the user defined max_over_subscription_ratio is 2.5, the latter is ignored.
+**Scenario 1** - EMCMaxSubscriptionPercent is 200 and the user defined max_over_subscription_ratio is 2.5, the latter is ignored.
 Oversubscription is 200%.

-Scenario 2 - EMCMaxSubscriptionPercent is 200 and the user defined max_over_subscription_ratio is 1.5, 1.5 equates to 150% and is less than the value set on the pool.
+**Scenario 2** - EMCMaxSubscriptionPercent is 200 and the user defined max_over_subscription_ratio is 1.5, 1.5 equates to 150% and is less than the value set on the pool.
 Oversubscription is 150%

-Scenario 3 - EMCMaxSubscriptionPercent is 0.
+**Scenario 3** - EMCMaxSubscriptionPercent is 0.
 This means there is no upper limit on the pool.
 The user defined max_over_subscription_ratio is 1.5.
 Oversubscription is 150%

-Scenario 4 - EMCMaxSubscriptionPercent is 0.  max_over_subscription_ratio is not set by the user.
+**Scenario 4** - EMCMaxSubscriptionPercent is 0.  max_over_subscription_ratio is not set by the user.
 We default to a hardcoded upper limit which is 150%

 If FAST is set and multiple pools are associated with a FAST policy, then the same rules apply.
 The difference is, the TotalManagedSpace and EMCSubscribedCapacity for each pool associated with the FAST policy are aggregated.

-Scenario 5 .
-EMCMaxSubscriptionPercent is 200 on one pool.
+**Scenario 5** - EMCMaxSubscriptionPercent is 200 on one pool.
 It is 300 on another pool.
 The user defined max_over_subscription_ratio is 2.5.
 Oversubscription is 200% on the first pool and 250% on the other.

 ### FAST policy

 We treat a FAST policy as a .virtual pool., comprised of the sum of capacities of the underlying physical pools.
 Because those physical pools could be associated with multiple FAST policies, we create a storage group for each FAST policy in order to distinguish among them.
 It is the therefore name of the FAST policy and not the name of the Pool that is used to generate unique names.
 Please note:

 * The format of the storage group name is:
-    'OS-<shortHostName>-<FastPolicyName>-FP-<Protocol>-SG'
+    '''OS-<shortHostName>-<FastPolicyName>-FP-<Protocol>-SG'''
 * The format of the masking view name is:
     'OS-<shortHostName>-<FastPolicyName>-FP-<Protocol>-MV'
 * The FAST policy name must not exceed 14 characters, if it does we truncate it by using the first 7 and last 6 characters(like we do for pool)